C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 ## New Updates
 1. 2023.05.14 GPU-HC has a new release! <br />
 2. 2023.03.12 GPU-HC has now been used in solving generalized three-view relative pose problem.
 Checkout this [ICCV paper](https://openaccess.thecvf.com/content/ICCV2023/papers/Ding_Minimal_Solutions_to_Generalized_Three-View_Relative_Pose_Problem_ICCV_2023_paper.pdf) and [GitHub page](https://github.com/C-H-Chien/Three_View_Generalized_Camera). <br />
+3. 2023.12.29 Major change in the GPU-HC main code which homogenize the code for all minimal problems.
+Also adding gamma trick for circular-arc homotopy. <br />

 ## Contents
 This repository primarily contains three folders: <br />